GMWolf1988/game-hub-website/README.md

 # Game-Hub Website

-Welcome to the **GameHub Website** repository!
-This project contains all the code used to build the GameHub website.
+Welcome to the **Game-Hub Website** repository!
+This project contains all the code used to build the Game-Hub website.
 The website is developed using a modern tech stack to ensure a dynamic and interactive user experience.

 Future Updates:
- - Pages for all games.
+ - Pages for all games including screenshots, trailers etc.
  - Infinite scrolling.

 ## 🚀 Technologies Used